JPiao/Pokedex/README.md

 #Pokedex
-In depth pokedex in progess
+In depth pokedex of gen 1 pokemon